So Exactly What Is a White German Shepherd?

-In 1969, White German Shepherd supporters across the country joined the Sacramento club to form The White German Shepherd Dog Club of America.
-The new club scheduled confirmation shows for White German Shepherds vowed to protect the interests of white-coated German Shepherds and promote and display the quality of this breed to the world.
+The new club scheduled conformation shows for White German Shepherds vowed to protect the interests of white-coated German Shepherds and promote and display the quality of this breed to the world.

 The White German Shepherd Dog Club of America adopted Stephanitz’s German Shepherd Dog breed standard and adjusted it to allow the white coat color and formally recognize the white dog as a member of Stephanitz’s German Shepherd Dog breed.